 Do You Set Objectives Or Goals For A Case?

-Yes, you should have a purpose for your investigation, and what you want to solve before you start.
+Yes, you should have a purpose for your investigation and what you want to solve before you start.
 I write a premise before I go down the research rabbit hole.
-A premise is a short statement for what you hope to find.
-Sometimes, the clues or evidence sends you down a different path.
+A premise is a short statement about what you hope to find.
+Sometimes, the clues or evidence send you down a different path.
 Take the new information and set new goals or objectives.
 It’s fine to revise as new information comes to you.